 Where to Stay in Florence Where to Stay in Rome

 Japan is my top destination for 2019 as there will be the Rugby World Cup between September 20 and November 2.
 This monumental event will bring together many nations of the world, to crown the Rugby World Champion.

-You should plan at least a 14 days trip to Japan to see the highlights of this amazing country, especially if you also want to attend a few matches of the Rugby World Cup!
+You should plan at least a 14 days trip to Japan to see the highlights of this amazing country.

 From September to November, in fact, Japan is absolutely amazing thanks to the Fall foliage!
 So if you feel like getting away from the busy Tokyo streets, treat yourself to a ride on the Sagano Scenic Railway.
 It’s the local’s favourite to enjoy “koyo”, which indicates enjoying the Fall colours in Japanese.